🚨 Urgent: 2026 Action Alert

 Systemic Denial Of Justice

-Without legal recognition, survivors are denied crucial resources and support services.
-This creates a ripple effect impacting their mental health, relationships, education, and careers - often leading to long-term psychological and economic consequences that can take years to overcome.
+Without legal recognition, survivors are denied crucial resources and support.
+The ripple effects touch mental health, relationships, education, and careers — compounding trauma for years.

 Myths and Misconceptions